Kehvarl/roguelikedev-2021/README.md

 * Break out key-handler to its own function
 * Update Main loop to track player location and feed to drawing routing
 * Update key-handler to capture movement keys and feed back to main loop.

+## Part 2
+### The entity
+* Create a generic Entity object to track the position, symbol, and color of things that move around.
+*